GabrielCidro/GabrielCidro/README.md

 **`IT Auditor / Data Analyst`**

 My name is Gabriel Moura Cidro.
 I’m from São Paulo and currently pursuing a degree in Computer Science, having already graduated in Information Technology.
 I have solid experience in process automation using Python, VBA, and Power Automate — from personal projects to corporate automations.
 I develop dashboards with Power BI and QuickSight, and have knowledge in JavaScript, TypeScript, C#, React, and Next.js.
-I also have experience working with databases on AWS using Athena and PostgreSQL.
+I also have experience working with databases on AWS using Athena.

 ---